Candy & Sweet Snacks

 First off, these are relatively small-sized and are annoyingly individually wrapped in thick, difficult-to-open packaging.
 That aside…

-These are Rice Krispie Treats but much, much more premium.
-For example, have you ever seen those fancy Rice Krispie bars in stores or bakeries that fetch a pretty penny?
+These are Rice Krispies Treats, but much, much more premium.
+For example, have you ever seen those fancy Rice Krispies bars in stores or bakeries that fetch a pretty penny?
 These are those!

-They’re thick, chunky, and yet, soft enough to appreciate as you chew through them.
+They’re thick, chunky, and yet soft enough to appreciate as you chew through them.
 The flavors are there, with mild to moderate and equally balanced chocolate and peanut butter tastes.
-Comparing them again to a Rice Krispie Treat, they’re less sweet and less artificial in terms of both taste and texture.
+Comparing them again to a Rice Krispies treat, they’re less sweet and less artificial in terms of both taste and texture.
 They are inoffensive and a pleasant treat to eat, even if you aren’t the biggest fan of peanut butter.

 Release Date